 Can I use a bookshelf speaker to act as my center channel?

 Placement is the biggest problem with using a bookshelf speaker for a center.
 They are also taller than their width, so placing them on their sides won’t solve the problem.
-To make up the volume of a bookshelf speaker’s internal volume, a dedicated center channel speaker will have a width that is greater than their height.
+To make up the volume of a bookshelf speaker’s internal volume, a dedicated center channel speaker will have a width greater than its height.

 Are you going to need a center speaker?

 Because it plays about 70% of dialogue from television and movies, a center channel speaker is an essential component of a home theater system.
-You’re missing vital parts of what’s being shown to you without one.
+Without one, you’re missing vital parts of what’s being shown to you.

 Are there two central channel speakers?